-Note: Grid support and Sell functions are modes of operation that are subject to local and/or national grid interconnection requirements in most jurisdictions.
-It is the responsibility of the installer and system operator to make sure that all applicable procedures and technical requirements are complied with before turning on either of these modes.
-The interconnect codes and standards with which the Conext XW+ complies are listed in the Specifications section on page A-8.
+Note: Grid support and sell functions are modes of operation that are subject to local and/or national grid interconnection requirements in most jurisdictions.
+It is the responsibility of the installer and system operator to ensure that all applicable procedures and technical requirements are complied with before turning on either of these modes.

 Note: Upon startup, the Conext XW+ does not enable grid support functions for five minutes (300 seconds).
 During this period the Conext XW+ connects to AC input and determines whether the utility grid voltage and frequency are stable and within nominal range.
 If Grid Support is enabled, the inverter information panel also displays a 300 second countdown during this period.
-For more information, see "Islanding Protection" on page 1-6.
+For more information, see "Islanding Protection" on page 1-7.